dpt/davespace.co.uk/src/arm/introduction-to-arm/branch.md

 Branches are PC-relative. +/-32M range (24 bits × 4 bytes).

 Since ARM’s branch instructions are PC-relative the code produced is position independent — it can execute from any address in memory.
-Certain systems such as BREW use this.
+Certain systems such as BREW take advantage of this to avoid the need for an MMU.

 How can we perform longer branches which access the full 32-bit address space?
 You can set up the LR manually if needed, then load into PC:

 ``` arm
 MOV lr,pc